Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

-Certain Rabbis believe that Ham castrated Noah in his tent while he was asleep.
+Certain Rabbis believe Ham castrated Noah in his tent while he was asleep.
 This nefarious view comes with a lot of speculation.
-It is considered by many to be a form of eisegesis.
-Eisegesis is reading personal ideas into the interpretation of a text such as the Bible.
+Many consider it to be eisegesis.
+Eisegesis is reading personal ideas into interpreting a text, such as the Bible.
 Ham supposedly wanted to take over the leadership of the clan.
-In a heinous power play, Ham was trying to prevent Noah from producing any future heirs that could take authority.
+In a heinous power play, Ham tried to prevent Noah from producing any future heirs that could take authority.

 The Paternal Incest Theory

-Unlike eisegesis, which is coming up with a personal interpretation of a text, the paternal incest theory is relatively close to exegesis.
-Exegesis is bringing out the meaning of a narrative the way the author indicates.
+Unlike eisegesis, which comes up with a personal interpretation of a text, the paternal incest theory is relatively close to exegesis.
+Exegesis brings out the meaning of a narrative the way the author shows.
 Eisegesis is very opinionated.
 Personal feelings do not influence exegesis.
-Fueling the paternal incest theory is the Hebrew idiom that seeing someone's nakedness involves engaging in sexual intercourse with them.
-Other passages in the Old Testament seem to point to this notion.
+Fueling the paternal incest theory is the Hebrew idiom that seeing someone's nakedness involves sexual intercourse with them.
+Other Old Testament passages seem to point to this notion.
 Leviticus 18:6-17 explicitly forbids uncovering the nakedness of close relatives.
 The Bible verses clearly show that uncovering someone's nakedness is a euphemism for engaging in sexual intercourse.

-The explanation for Canaan's curse comes from four main theories involving the abhorrent notions of:
+The explanation for Canaan's curse comes from four fundamental theories involving the abhorrent notions of:

 1. Ham mocking his naked father